stacks-network/docs/_core/smart/overview.md

 # Introduction to Clarity
 {:.no_toc}

 Clarity is a smart contracting language for use with the Stacks 2.0 Blockchain.
-It supports programmatic control over digital assets and unlocks interesting capabilities for decentralized applications.
-Note that not every application requires smart contracts.
+It supports programmatic control over digital assets.

 * TOC
 {:toc}